 This contribution presents the experimental results of Intra Coding Improvements for Slice Boundary Blocks in Core Experiment 4 (CE4), which was firstly proposed in the contribution of JCTVC-D302 at the last JCT-VC meeting.

 In this document, two improvements on reference pixel processing for slice boundary blocks are proposed.
-Firstly, the unavailable reference pixels for boundary block are padded with the closest pixel to the upper-left corner from its available neighbor block, instead of being padded with a fixed DC value.
-Secondly, for those positive directions in UDI, the unavailable reference pixels are generated by projecting the available reference pixels.
+Firstly, “unavailable” reference pixels for boundary blocks are padded with the value of the closest pixel to the upper-left corner from an available neighbor block, instead of being padded with a fixed DC value.
+Secondly, for those positive directions in UDI, “unavailable” reference pixels are generated by projecting the reference pixels of an available neighbor block.
 Then the generated reference pixels are further used for UDI intra prediction.

-The experimental results show the proposed padding methods achieve an average BD-rate reduction of 0.6% and 0.7% with almost the same encoding and decoding time for both all Intra HE and LC configurations.
+The experimental results show the proposed two improvements achieve an average BD-rate reduction of 0.6% and 0.7% with approximately the same encoding and decoding time for Intra HE and LC configurations in case of 1500bytes slice.
 It also shows the improved performance with 0.1%-0.3% bit-rate reduction for random access and low delay configurations.

 Introduction